 3. Upper floor or Rooftop Location

-Upper floor locations should ideally be avoided.
+Upper floor locations should ideally be avoided during your restaurant site selection process.
 They have less visibility, and it is also difficult for customers to reach upper floor restaurant.
 If you must set up your restaurant at an upper floor, at least ensure that the building has an elevator.

 Rooftop restaurants are popular among customers, but there are a number of hassles involved in them.
 To get a trade license, the rooftop restaurant cannot have a kitchen on the top floor.
 Therefore, you need at to have another floor to set up the kitchen.
 This can turn out to be a little troublesome as you need enough staff members to send food on the rooftop.